 Drawn to the magic of the stage from a young age, Donna embraced acting at Cork’s Monfort College and her earliest performance was at The Cork Cat Club.
-Her love for both music and acting meant that she first stepped on stage in Dublin in ‘Evita’ with The Guinness Players and ‘South Pacific’ with the Pioneer Musical Society.
-Her first dramatic role was that of Margaret in ‘Much Ado About Nothing’ with The Dublin Shakespeare Society.
+Her love for both acting and music meant that she first stepped on a Dublin stage in the musical ‘Evita’ with The Guinness Players and ‘South Pacific’ with the Pioneer Musical Society.
+Her first dramatic role in a play was that of Margaret in ‘Much Ado About Nothing’ with The Dublin Shakespeare Society.

 Her TV break came in 2013 with the role of Zambian nurse ‘Ama Chisenga’ on the TV Soap ‘Fair City’.
-Playing the stoic yet fun loving Ama, an outsider who found refuge in Carrigstown, was a career changing role due to five years hands on experience in front of camera.
+Playing the stoic yet fun loving Ama, an outsider who found refuge in Carrigstown, was a career changing role.
 Since leaving the show in 2017 Donna won Best Supporting Actor at the 2018 Underground Cinema Festival for her role in the powerful award-winning short film ‘QED’, directed by Amy-Joyce Hastings.

 Donna is based in Dublin and is represented by Julian Benson Management in Ireland and by Byrons Management in the UK.
-As a voice over artist she is represented by Voice Bank and is the voice of numerous commercial campaigns.
+As a voice over artist she is represented by Voice Bank and is the voice of numerous commercial campaigns and documentaries.

 Acting for Camera, Film Venture